Emergency Dentist Redwood City, CA

 There are many reasons that patients need an emergency dentist.
 We find that a dental emergency can strike at any time.
-Dr. Roy and our staff at Roy Dental: Paramita Roy DDS will try to accommodate any last minute appointment requests so that the patient does not have to continue struggling with oral pain.
+Our team at Roy Dental: Paramita Roy DDS will try to accommodate any last minute appointment requests so that the patient does not have to continue struggling with oral pain.
 If you have a toothache or a major dental emergency, call (650) 200-1178 right away.

 Do I need emergency dentistry?
 Call us if…